 seeks to achieve both disciplinary depth and interdisciplinary breadth.
 ARIA stimulates research and PhDs in the arts that have the potential to develop and deepen practice in a given artistic discipline.
 In addition, exchange and/or collaboration with other artistic and scientific disciplines is encouraged.
 Given the unique context of the Schools of Arts, which are home to various artistic disciplines, and the university with its numerous scientific branches, interesting and challenging exchanges are inevitable.
 ARIA wishes to facilitate an open research climate in which art and science – and the arts themselves – can challenge one another.

 puts research centre stage in education.
 ARIA sees research as the foundation of and driving force behind education.
 The topics chosen for research and PhDs in the arts should determine which topics are included in the curriculum (and not vice versa).
-Thus, we consider research the avant-garde of education.
+Thus, we believe that research nourishes education.

 makes a meaningful contribution to professional art practice.
 As ARIA is founded on artistic practice, close ties with the professional art world are essential.
 Research in the arts may further academic research, but the focus must remain on producing meaningful contributions to the professional context.
 Such contributions might include introducing new artistic practices, for example, or addressing broader cultural or societal issues.

 takes a critical stance towards society.
-ARIA aims to strengthen the autonomous position of the arts and artistic practice in society through research.
-It is only by making choices autonomously that artists (and scientists) can enter into dialogue with and contribute to society on an equal footing.
+ARIA aims to strengthen the position of the arts and artistic practice in society through research.
+It is only by making their own choices that artists (and scientists) can enter into dialogue with and contribute to society on an equal footing.

-[i]By ‘arts’, we mean all professional creative disciplines, including spoken word, design, dance, performance, theatre, visual arts, literature and new media.
+[i]By ‘arts’, we mean all professional creative disciplines, including spoken word, design, dance, performance, music, theater, visual arts, literature and new media.